deity-io/falcon-platform-docs/dpsg/docs/integrations/adyen/config.md

 ### HMAC key

-This is used for recieving webhooks from Adyen.
+This is used for receiving webhooks from Adyen.
 DPSG uses this when payments are updated.

-You can get your HMAC key whenb configuring your webhook.
+You can get your HMAC key when configuring your webhook.

 ## Setting up your payment methods